Model identification for ARMA time series through convolutional neural networks: Methods

-We make use of GPUs for faster training of the neural networks.
-Forward and backward propagations can be done with matrix multiplications, which are computed efficiently by GPU.
-We use NVIDIA(R) GeForce(R) GTX 1080 GPUs for training in this paper.
+Training of neural networks are done on GPUs.
+Forward and backward propagations can be done with matrix multiplications, which are computed efficiently by GPUs.
+Our GPUs are NVIDIA(R) GeForce(R) GTX 1080 with 8GB of graphic memory.